bezmoradi/tutorials/go/error-handling.md

 # Go > Error Handling

--   Go designers believe that coupling exceptions to a control structure, as in the try-catch-finally idiom, results in convoluted code.
-It also tends to encourage programmers to label too many ordinary errors, such as failing to open a file, as exceptional.
+Go designers believe that coupling exceptions to a control structure, as in the try-catch-finally idiom, results in convoluted code.
+It also tends to encourage programmers to label too many ordinary errors, such as failing to open a file, as exceptional which in reality it isn't.
+In Go, the `error` interface defines what can be considered as an `error` type.

 ```go
 type error interface {
 	Error() string
 }
 ```

--   Any type that has an `Error` method attached to it is considered an an `error` in Go
+In other words, any type that has an `Error` method attached to it is considered an an `error` in Go.

 ## An Intro to The `errors` Package

--   In Go, the `https://pkg.go.dev/errors` package can be used for creating custom errors using the `New` function.
+In Go, the `https://pkg.go.dev/errors` package can be used for creating custom errors using the `New` function.

 ```go
 func New(text string) error
 ```

--   As shown above, this function receives a string as input and returns an `error` type.
-If we take a peek at the source of the `New` function we have:
+As shown above, this function receives a string as an input and returns an `error` type.
+If we take a peek at the source of the `New` function, we have:

 ```go
 func New(text string) error {